lineage-gtexslte/build_guide/README.md

 ### Contribution

-If you would like to contribute to this guide or report any issues, simple do a pull request
+If you would like to contribute to this guide or report any issues, simple do a pull request or file an issue at https://github.com/lineage-gtexslte/build_guide